 Tuesday, April 27, 2021, 3 p.m.

-Junlin Yuan, Assistant Professor, College of Engineering, Michigan State University
+Junlin Yuan, Assistant Professor, Department of Mechanical Engineering, Michigan State University

 Straub Award Ceremony and Distinguished Lecture, featuring Dr. Tracy Mandel and Dr. Veronica Morales